+- 2. This service requires a minimum of 48 hours' notice prior to departure.
+Attendant fares are valid on flights operated by the Carrier only.
+For codeshare or interline flights passengers must contact the operating carrier directly. - e) Stretcher Fare - 1.
 The Stretcher passenger will be assessed a fare equal to 6 times the adult full economy (Y SuperFlex) one way fare plus all applicable taxes, service charges and fees.
-Passengers are responsible to contact the operating carrier for code-share and interline flights.

-f) Medical Clearance

-- 1. The Carrier will not automatically require medical clearance from persons with disabilities as a condition of travel.
-Rather, the Carrier may, in good faith and using its reasonable discretion, determine that a person with a disability requires medical clearance where their safety or well-being, or that of other passengers, cannot be guaranteed.
+Passengers are responsible to contact the operating carrier for codeshare and interline flights. - f) Medical Clearance - 1.
+The Carrier will not automatically require medical clearance from persons with disabilities as a condition of travel.
+Rather, the Carrier may, in good faith and using its reasonable discretion, determine that a person with a disability requires medical clearance where their safety or well- being, or that of other passengers, cannot be guaranteed.
 Where the Carrier refuses to transport a passenger for such reasons, an explanation must be provided at the time of refusal.
-Medical clearance refers to the completion of the Carrier's Incapacitated Passenger Declaration form or other acceptable form by the physician.
-Forms are available person's online www.canadiannorth.com, from the Carrier's Airport locations, some travel agencies and can be requested from the Carrier's Meda Desk. - g) Refusal to Transport or Removal from Aircraft for Persons with Disabilities - 1.
+Medical clearance refers to the completion of the Carrier's Incapacitated Passenger Declaration form or other acceptable form by the person's physician.
+Forms are available online at www.canadiannorth.com, from the Carrier's Airport locations, some travel agencies and can be requested from the Carrier's Meda Desk. - g) Refusal to Transport or Removal from Aircraft for Persons with Disabilities - 1.
 The Carrier will, using its reasonable discretion, refuse transport or remove at any point any passenger as required according to the guidelines outlined below. - 2.
 Passenger's Condition - a.
-When the passenger's actions or inactions prove to the carrier that his/her mental, intellectual or physical condition is such as to render him/her incapable of caring for himself/herself without assistance or medical treatment enroute unless: - (a) The passenger is accompanied by a ticketed personal attendant who will be responsible for assisting with the passenger's needs enroute such as assistance with eating, using the washroom facilities or administering medication which are beyond the range of services that are normally offered by the Carrier; and - (b) With the care of such attendant he/she will not require unreasonable attention or assistance from the Carrier's personnel. - EXCEPTION: (For transportation within Canada) the Carrier will accept the determination of a person with a disability as to self-reliance as per RULE 105 (B) f.
+When the passenger's actions or inactions prove to the carrier that his/her mental, intellectual or physical condition is such as to render him/her incapable of caring for himself/herself without assistance or medical treatment enroute unless: - (a) The passenger is accompanied by a ticketed personal attendant who will be responsible for assisting with the passenger's needs enroute such as assistance with eating, using the washroom facilities or administering medication which are beyond the range of services that are normally offered by the Carrier; and - (b) With the care of such attendant he/she will not require unreasonable attention or assistance from the Carrier's personnel.

+EXCEPTION: (For transportation within Canada) the Carrier will accept the determination of a person with a disability as to self-reliance as per RULE 105 (B) f.